***THIS IS A SPOILER FREE REVIEW!!! THIS REVIEW CONTAINS ZERO SPOILERS!!!***

 My experience of Justice League was very similar to my experience of 2016's Batman v.
 Superman (BvS).
 I did not see Batman v.
 Superman until very late in its theatrical run, therefore even though I do not read reviews, I had seen enough headlines to understand that the film was not widely loved…or even mildly liked.
 With my expectations very low I went and saw Batman v.
 Superman and much to my shock and amazement I joined the rarest of groups, the handful of people who actually enjoyed Batman v Superman a great deal.
 It wasn't a perfect movie but it was certainly better than all of the negative buzz that was floating around about it.

 When Justice League came out last month on November 17th, I once again avoided reviews but was still exposed to a deluge of negative buzz surrounding the film before I saw it on December 19.
 And just like when I saw Batman v.
 Superman, the theatre for Justice League was deserted except for the three other people.
 And…just like with Batman v.
-Superman, my expectations were in the gutter for Justice League and either in spite of or because of that, the movie was able to greatly exceeded them leaving me most pleasantly surprised.
+Superman, my expectations were in the gutter for Justice League and either in spite of or because of that, the movie was able to greatly exceed them leaving me most pleasantly surprised.

 Justice League is supposed to be DC's attempt (at Warner Brothers insistence) at "lightening things up" from the dark themes and tone of BvS and being more "audience friendly".
 While I am not a fan of "lightening things up" in general and was attracted to the darkness of Batman v.
 Superman, I was not turned off by the more approachable tone of Justice League.
 Would I have liked a much darker version?
 Most definitely…but Justice League held onto enough darkness that it maintained a certain superhero gravitas that I found compelling.

 It has been my experience that while the rest of the world adores the Marvel franchise, I am more temperamentally suited for the brooding DC universe.
 The DC films have on the whole been pretty uneven, with Batman v.
 Superman, Wonder Woman and Justice League being pretty good and Suicide Squad and Man of Steel being abysmally bad.
 What I liked about Batman v.
 Superman and Justice League are that they are both cloaked in a very heavy, existential angst that regular folk may find boring and impenetrable, but which I find very philosophically intriguing and creatively courageous.
-In contrast, I find the Marvel films to be much too light hearted and frivolous and to be lacking in visual and narrative texture.
+In contrast, I find the Marvel films to be much too light-hearted and frivolous and to be lacking in visual and narrative texture.
 Marvel films are made for kids while DC films, at least Batman v.
 Superman and Justice League, are made for tormented kids who've grown old.
-While Justice League is definitely not a great film, it is probably at best an average cinematic venture, but it is still considerably better than any of the Marvel/Avenger movies.
+While Justice League is definitely not a great film, it is probably at best an average cinematic venture, but it is still considerably better than many of the Marvel/Avenger movies.

 Justice League benefits greatly from Zack Snyder's visual style that gives the film a distinct look and feel that the flat and cinematically dull Marvel films lack entirely.
 Snyder's Justice League world looks like something out of a Hieronymus Bosch hellscape, which is only heightened by its being populated by hordes of villains, para-demons, who may very well have flown out of a Bosch painting.
 Snyder has always thrived when it comes to giving a film a distinguishing and original look, and so it is with Justice League.